nitrologic/foundry/foundry.md

 ## foundry machine interface

-The foundry functional interface uses tools and tool_calls.
+The foundry functional interface uses tools tool_calls and the "tool" role when config.tools enabled with config option.

 Only recent models provide tools interface, foundry should fall back to a no tools completion mode.